 The major celebrations of the anniversary of the uprising in the Jewish ghetto in Nazi-occupied Warsaw are held each year at the Monument to the Ghetto Heroes and POLIN Museum of the History of Polish Jews.
 POLIN Museum created the Daffodils (żonkile) Campaign to commemorate the Warsaw ghetto uprising.
 Every year on April 19th, hundreds of volunteers hand out paper daffodils to raise awareness of the uprising and its significance (Marek Edelman, the last leader of the Uprising, before his death in 2009, used to lay daffodils at the Monument to the Ghetto Heroes every anniversary).
 Click here to read our tips in English on visiting the POLIN Museum, and here to read about visiting the POLIN Museum with children.
 Click here to read more in English about the Warsaw Ghetto Uprising.

 A public/bank holiday in Poland.
 Stores are closed.
 Only some smaller local convenience stores can be open.
 Stores at gas stations are open every day, 24 h.
 Usually, in Warsaw and other major cities in Poland, there are political marches to promote workers rights.

 - May 2

-A regular working day in Poland (Sunday in 2021).
+A regular working day in Poland.
 It’s a relatively new holiday in Poland (introduced in 2004).
 You can notice Polish flags in some private windows and balconies as well as displayed in public institutions buildings.

 - May 3

 A public/bank holiday in Poland.
-The May 3rd Constitution was passed in 1791 and is claimed to be the first written constitution in Europe and second one in the world (after the American one).
-Usually, the Constitution Day is celebrated with speeches, military parades, picnics, however, this year due to the COVID-19 lockdown in Poland, all events are prohibited.
+The May 3rd Constitution was passed in 1791 and is claimed to be the first written constitution in Europe and the second one in the world (after the American one).
+Usually, Constitution Day is celebrated with speeches, military parades, picnics.

 - May 26